-All students accepted to the Medical Doctor (MD) program at XUSOM will also be accepted into our optional Master of Medical Science-Biotechnology (MD/MSc).
+All students accepted into the Medical Doctor (MD) program at XUSOM will also be accepted into our optional Master of Medical Science-Biotechnology (MD/MSc).
 Our dual degree program was designed with our students in mind to earn a Masters degree alongside their MD degree.
-Students will complete their 2 years of Basic Science curriculum in Aruba (20 credits will count towards the MSc Degree), optional 1 year of research and thesis at the Blumberg Institute in Pennsylvania (14 credits towards MSc degree), and 2 years of Clinical Medicine at our hospitals throughout the United States.
+Students who wish to earn this degree will be required to complete their 2 years of Basic Science curriculum in Aruba (20 credits will count towards the MSc Degree) and 1 year of research and thesis at the Blumberg Institute in Pennsylvania (14 credits towards MSc degree).
 Students who do not complete the 1 year of research at the Blumberg Institute will not be eligible for an MSc degree.

 The program will give students the avenue for significant research opportunities alongside Nobel Laureate scientists.
 The curriculum is intended to facilitate research opportunities while allowing our students to be even more competitive during the match process.